 Methane clathrates can be stable very near the surface at high latitudes, and can be as close as 20 m to the surface in the tropics under today’s climate.
 In the cases where a surface flux of methane is specified in the MRAMS simulations, the flux is assumed to come from subsurface methane clathrate emplaced in earlier geological times and which has been destabilized due to changes in the regolith energy balance.

-Obliquity changes should have dissociated a large part of methane clathrates, however Root and Madden, [2012] have shown that some of these clathrates may be preserve as metastable reservoirs over geologic time scales due to slow dissociation and diffusion rates.
+Obliquity changes should have dissociated a large part of methane clathrates, however Root and Elwood Madden, [2012] have shown that some of these clathrates may be preserve as metastable reservoirs over geologic time scales due to slow dissociation and diffusion rates.
 These reservoirs could provide a long term release of methane in the atmosphere without any current addition of methane in the reservoir.
 On the other hand, if methane is produced continuously in the subsurface at present-day (serpentinization followed by Fischer-Tropsch reactions for example), the base of the martian cryosphere could be gradually enriched in small amounts of methane clathrate hydrate and the methane diffusion through the overlying ice would expand the reservoir with time.
-Therefore, methane clathrates could eventually form near the surface at the top of their stability zone, although formation rates at these shallow depths would be significantly lower than those at the base of the hydrate stability zone [Gainey and Madden, 2012].
+Therefore, methane clathrates could eventually form near the surface at the top of their stability zone, although formation rates at these shallow depths would be significantly lower than those at the base of the hydrate stability zone [Gainey and Elwood Madden, 2012].